aergoio/aergolite/README.md

 ## Limitations

-This first version uses a fully connected network for communication between the nodes.
-It works with up to 200 nodes on the automated tests.
-Soon it will also contain a gossip based protocol to support millions of nodes.
+This version uses a fully connected network for communication between the nodes.
+It works with up to 200 nodes (checked via the automated tests) and probably more.
+In the future it can also contain a gossip based protocol to support even more nodes.

 Only 1 connection to each database file.
 If there are many applications needing to access the db file, each application must have its own copy of the database, configured as a separate node.